-Frontotemporal dementia (FTD) is a rarer form of dementia.
-It is thought to account for fewer than one in 20 of all dementia cases..
-It commonly affects people between the ages of 45 and 64.
-However, FTD can affect people younger and older than this.
+Dementia is caused by different diseases that affect the brain.
+Frontotemporal dementia, also known as FTD, is a rarer type of dementia.
+It is thought to account for less than one in 20 of all dementia cases.
+It typically affects people between the ages of 45 and 64.
+However, FTD can affect people younger or older than this.

-- Progressive non-fluent aphasia - aphasia is a language disorder where people have problems speaking and writing
+- Progressive non-fluent aphasia - aphasia is where people have problems speaking and writing.

-You can find out more about semantic dementia and progressive non fluent aphasia on our ‘What is primary progressive aphasia?’ page.
+You can find out more about semantic dementia and progressive non fluent aphasia on our primary progressive aphasia pages here.

 Information in this introductory booklet is for anyone who wants to know more about frontotemporal dementia (FTD).
 This includes people living with FTD, their carers, families and friends.